California Climate Bills SB 253 and SB 261 are signed into law

 The law requires entities to report their Scopes 1, 2, and 3 emissions via a digital platform on the following timelines:

-• Scope 1: all direct greenhouse gas emissions from sources under a company’s ownership or direct control
+- Scope 1: all direct greenhouse gas emissions from sources under a company’s ownership or direct control

 REQUIRED: Beginning in 2026 and annually thereafter

-• Scope 3: all indirect upstream or downstream greenhouse gas emissions from sources not directly owned by the company, including purchased goods and services, business travel, and processing and use of sold products.
+- Scope 3: all indirect upstream or downstream greenhouse gas emissions from sources not directly owned by the company, including purchased goods and services, business travel, and processing and use of sold products.

-REQUIRED: Beginning is 2027 and annually thereafter
+REQUIRED: Beginning in 2027 and annually thereafter

-Data Quality and Verification
+Data Quality & Verification

 Additional requirements stipulate that the disclosures must be verified by a 3rd party assurance provider with significant experience in measuring, analyzing and reporting on corporate carbon accounting.